-- (a) IRB competition may be conducted in different categories of age, grade and gender. - (b) Apart from IRB Relay events, a competitor may not compete or nominate to compete in more than eight events at any one competition.
-IRB Relay events may be entered in addition to this eight event maximum. - (c) A Driver and/or crew may compete in a particular event once e.g. a driver cannot compete in an event in one team as a driver and compete again in the same event as a driver or crewperson in a separate team.

-Note: This does not preclude an eligible driver, crew or patient from the same team swapping roles in different rounds of the same event.

-- (d) If eligible to compete in multiple grades or age categories, drivers and crewpersons may do so, but may only compete in a particular event once e.g. open male rescue is a different event to the under 23 male rescue. - (e) IRB patients are to be considered as gender neutral with respect to their participation in male and female IRB events. - (f) Patients may compete in any grade, age or gender category events but may only compete in a particular event once.

-(g) Attention is also drawn to other relevant sections of the Surf Sports Manual including Section 2 - General Competitive Conditions and any other relevant circulars or bulletins which must also be complied with.
+- (a) IRB competition may be conducted in different categories of age, grade, and gender. - (b) A competitor may compete or nominate to compete in a maximum of twelve events plus the IRB Relay(s) at any one competition.
+However, in the event of adverse weather, surf conditions, water temperature, wind chill, and/or hyperthermia risk etc, the Competition Committee, at its absolute discretion, may reduce the maximum number of events in which each competitor may participate at the competition. - Note: It is clarified that the Australian IRB Championships is one competition with events currently conducted in Open, U23 and O35 age divisions.
+This means that a competitor may compete or nominate to compete in a maximum of twelve events plus the IRB Relay(s) at Australian IRB Championships. - (c) A driver and/or crew may compete in a particular event once, e.g., a driver cannot compete in an event in one team as a driver and compete again in the same event as a driver or crewperson in a separate team. - Note: This does not preclude an eligible driver, crew or patient from the same team swapping roles in different rounds of the same event. - (d) If eligible to compete in multiple grades or age categories, drivers and crewpersons may do so, but may only compete in a particular event once, e.g., open male rescue is a different event to the under 23 male rescue (refer to Competition Definitions in Section 2 for further detail). - (e) IRB patients are to be considered as gender neutral with respect to their participation in male and female IRB events. - (f) Patients may compete in any grade, age or gender category events but may only compete in a particular event once. - (g) Attention is also drawn to other relevant sections of the Surf Sports Manual including Section 2 General Competitive Conditions and any other relevant circulars or bulletins which must also be complied with.